slarse/slarse.github.io/content/blog/Programming/postgresql/basic_indexing.md

 > would actually make.

-In addition to providing quick lookup to specific values, the fact that B-trees are sorted leads to some possibly unexpected benefits in quires that require sorted output.
+In addition to providing quick lookup to specific values, the fact that B-trees are sorted leads to some possibly unexpected benefits in queries that require sorted output.

 ## Selecting ranges is almost as fast as single values